VPAbraham/palette-picker-FE/README.md

 # Palette Picker FE

-Palette Picker is a React App allows users to view color palettes, name and save them in projects.
+Palette Picker FE is a React App allows users to view color palettes, name and save them in projects all stored in our Palette Picker BE.

 ### Focuses